apmiller108/beatbrain/PROJECT.md

 - [x] Update PlaylistsView.jsx: Load available genres and BPM range on component mount

 ### **Filter Persistence**
-- [ ] Implement auto-save of filter changes to app database (debounced)
+- [x] Implement auto-save of filter changes to app database
-- [ ] Store and retrieve bpm range, trackCount and genres
+- [ ] retrieve bpm range, trackCount and genres from app database to initialize filter values
-- [ ] Add error handling for database operations
 - [ ] Add loading states for filter options while data is being fetched
+- [ ] Add error handling for filter fetching, log error and use defaults
 - [ ] Show the count of tracks that the playlist filters are expected to fetch.
-Update this count when the filters change.
+Update this count when the filters change (debounce this)

 ### **Basic Playlist Generation**
 - [ ] Update PlaylistsView.jsx: Add "Generate Playlist" button